 Types of Bathroom Lighting

-It’s easy to get lost in different lighting methods, but because of our extensive experience with bathrooms, Drury Design knows the best options available to you.
-First, consider if you want artificial or natural lighting.
-Bathrooms are comforting spaces, so you want your lighting to feel just as cozy.
+First, consider if you want your bathroom to feature artificial or natural lighting.
+Any bathroom will need to rely on artificial light at certain times, of course, but a mindful design can highlight available natural light in very effective ways.
+Bathrooms are comforting spaces, so you’ll want your lighting to feel cozy.
 Natural light gives off warmth that is difficult to mimic.
-It is also the most environmentally friendly option.
+It’s also the most environmentally friendly option.
 However, there’s more to consider in your design than just natural light.

 Quality Bathroom Light Bulbs

 Smart bulbs are for techier people who want their home to match their innovative minds.
 Smart bulbs can change their color and brightness, and they can be controlled from an app on your phone.
 Their versatility makes them useful in any room!
-They can be used in overhead lighting or accent lighting, which highlights a specific area.
+They can be used in overhead lighting or accent lighting to highlight specific areas.
 Those who opt for this smart and savvy bulb will be spending a bit more for its benefits.

 Halogen and incandescent bulbs are other less popular options.
-Halogen lighting is banned in some countries due to how hot the bulbs can get.
-Incandescent lighting tends to have a yellow hue to it, which should be avoided in bathroom settings—you don’t want light that gives off a cubicle aesthetic.
+Halogen lighting is banned in some countries due to the heat they give and their costlier (in)efficiency ratings.
+Incandescent lighting tends to have a yellow hue to it, which should be avoided in bathroom settings – you don’t want light that gives off a cubicle aesthetic.

 Task lighting is vital because it’s the most functionally useful, usually in a vanity used for self-care.
 It provides clear light so when you’re applying makeup or shaving, you’re seeing your skin tone in natural lighting.

 Ambient lighting is used to balance dark spots in your room.
-Ambient light is perfectly produced with recessed lighting, meaning it’s flush with the surface.
+It is often executed via recessed lighting, meaning it’s flush with the surface.
 Recessed light opens the space, making it appear larger than if you had any shadows.

 Finally, accent lighting is for making a statement.
 If you have wall decor you want to show off, this is the opportunity to use an accent light.
 For added glamour, use a light with different colors and a dimmer to set the mood.